patrickaregan/tech-index/python.md

 9. Run: `pip install django`
 10. To deactivate the virtual environment:
 11. Run `Scripts\deactivate` from the command prompt where you activated it, or just close the command window and that will deactivate it also.

+### Django

+Note: These instructions assume you have created a virtual environment and installed django as mentioned in the Virtual Environments section above.

+1. To start a django project make sure you activate your virtual environment and are in the project directory.
+Run: `django-admin startproject <project_name>`